 A station service transformer is a special type of Electrical Transformer that has been specifically designed and developed to take high voltage electricity from a substation or a power generating plant and deliver it in lower voltage that can be used to power the systems and control equipment of that power plant or the substation.

-These electrical transformers are installed within the power plant or the electrical substation to ensure that all the internal systems of the substation or power plants like the battery release charger, switchgears, the HVAC system of the power plant and the lighting of the substation get safe and reliable electricity.
+These electrical transformers are installed within the power plant or the electrical substation to ensure that all the internal systems of the substation or power plants like the battery chargers, switchgears, the HVAC system of the power plant and the lighting of the substation get safe and reliable electricity.

 You might consider the station service Transformer as a basic distribution transformer; however, the distribution transformer is responsible for distributing electricity to the end users, whereas as per station service transformer working principle, they are only responsible for providing electricity to the auxiliary systems of the electrical power plant or electrical substation.